TormStorm/jagex-launcher-linux/README.md

 ### Additional information

-For additional information and troubleshooting visit the [Jagex Launcher Linux Wiki](https://github.com/TormStorm/jagex-launcher-linux/wiki)<br>
+For more information and troubleshooting visit the [Jagex Launcher Linux Wiki](https://github.com/TormStorm/jagex-launcher-linux/wiki)<br>